On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Text Generation from Images: Models

 Vision-and-language (VL) learning currently comprises two families of models: (i) \emph{joint VL models} that are pretrained from scratch using data with both modalities (\sect{subsec:unified_models}), and (ii) \emph{vision-adapted language models}---pretrained language models adapted to the visual modality through finetuning using end-task multimodal datasets (\sect{subsec:vision_lms}).
 Some models combine these two approaches to some extent, so they could be the best of both worlds (\sect{subsec:combined approaches}).

-In Table \ref{tab:open_research_questions}, we overview reasons for why one model family might be preferred over the other.
+In Table \ref{tab:benefits_downsides}, we overview reasons for why one model family might be preferred over the other.
+In Tables \ref{tab:overview}--\ref{tab:img_sources}, we outline model specifications and list image sources.
 For generative tasks conditioned on images, including self-rationalization of VL tasks, the choice of the best base model family is not obvious.
 The aim of this paper is to find whether such a choice exists.